isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/manual-setup.md

 # Manual Install - Fabric Power BI Direct Lake Connector with 275 Million Rows

+**Pre-Requisite**: Fabric-enabled Workspace

 ## Steps to setup demo in your own environment

 ### Step 1: [Create Lakehouse and setup Spark Notebooks](./docs/1-CreateLakehouse-SetupSparkNotebooks.md)
-Click the url above for instructions aon setting up your Lakehouse and importing the Spark Notebooks.
+Click the link above for instructions on setting up your Lakehouse and importing the Spark Notebooks.

 ***